Updated: November 11th, 2021

-An obvious, but typically forgotten, place to check for leaks is in the ductwork.
+An obvious, but typically forgotten, cause for air leaks is duct leakage.

 Have you ever wondered why one room in your home isn’t heated or cooled as well as other rooms?
 Or, does your basement seem much warmer than it should be?
 These problems could be from a leak (or leaks) in the ductwork.
 Sound terrible?
 Don’t worry — it’s fixable.
 I’ll get to that in a moment, but first, it’s important to understand how the ductwork was designed.